kmahaseth1/movies-dash/README.md

 - Full Data Integration: Includes all movies with complete data from 2020s present in the TMDB

 ### In Progress
-- Data Correction:
-    - Extract Production Country from Wikipedia API
+- Final UI Changes (Assign colors to genres for the bar chart, make movie name font size on KPI cards dynamic)

 ### TODO

-- [ ] Integrate data from Wikipedia into the database table
+- [ ] Add a data dictionary or similar document
-- [ ] Update filters in the dashboard
 - [ ] Deploy to production environment

 ## Dashboard Features